RAMAPO COLLEGE OF NEW JERSEY

 All assignments will be given via WORD documents found in the FRANKLIN CLASS folder on the SLICE SERVER.
 This is an eco-friendly course; There will be little use of printed material during the semester, meaning; NO WASTEFUL USE OF COPIER PAPER.

 This course is conducted in a Apple (MAC) computer lab.
 All students are required to be familiar with MAC computers and the OS X operating system.
-If you have never used a MAC, or OS X, get to know how to use the MAC by consult one of the MAC lab tech’s on staff in the MAC lounge, or TOM DOYLE for instruction.
+If you have never used a MAC, or OS X, get to know how to use the MAC by consult one of the MAC lab tech’s on staff in the MAC lounge, or Ann LePore for instruction.
+There is also an on-line tutorial on each MAC.

 TEXT'S & READING MATERIALS